dsasse07/jest-example/JestBlog.md

 })
 ```
 ## Running the Tests
-The tests we have written should clearly fail because we have not yet written the functions, however we can run the test to ensure that they are properly setup.
+The tests we have written should clearly fail because we have not yet written the functions; however, we can run the test to ensure that they are properly set up.

 To run the tests, run `npm test` (which matches the command we defined in the `package.json`).
 We are wonderfully greeted with the expected failures that our functions are not defined, and it indicates that our test file is prepared.